Comet PoE (GL-RM1PE) Control Panel Guide¶

 Virtual Media¶

-Comet PoE allows you to transfer files between the controlling device and the controlled device.
+Comet PoE allows you to transfer files or mount images between the controlling device and the controlled device.

 File Sharing¶